DOG PROVOKED BY VICTIM STILL SUE? – MN LAWYERS

-It is not necessary that the victim intend to provoke the dog; rather, provocation involves voluntary conduct that exposes the person to a risk of harm from the dog where the person had knowledge of the risk at the time of the incident.
-For example, petting a growling dog after being warned that it had just had puppies can be provocation.
+It is not necessary that the victim intended to provoke the dog.
+Rather, provocation involves voluntary conduct that exposes the person to a risk of harm from the dog where the person had knowledge of the risk at the time of the incident.
+For example, petting a growling dog after being warned that it had just had puppies can be considered provoking it.
 But petting a dog that is in pain is not provocation where there is no warning and the victim had petted the dog before and been assured it wouldn’t bite.
 Similarly, inadvertently stepping on the dog’s tail does not constitute provoking the dog.

 A dog bite attorney in our office is working on a MN case now where a young child was visiting a friend’s house.
-The insurance company denied the claim and we had to sue.
+The homeowners insurance company denied the claim and we had to sue.
 The dog was locked in another room, but when the dog owner went outside, another child let the dog out of the locked room and it bit our young client in the face.
 The dog owner is claiming our client provoked the dog, even though the owner was outside at the time and there were no witnesses to the attack.
 We’ll see what the jury says about this one when our dog bite lawyer presents the actual facts of the case.

 If you or a loved one are injured in a dog bite or dog attack in Minnesota, call us and speak with a top lawyer for a free consultation.
 A dog bite dog attack attorney will discuss the situation with you, explain your rights, and make sure you get the compensation you are entitled to.
 We have offices in Minneapolis, Woodbury, St. Louis Park, and Edina where you can meet a lawyer to discuss your dog bite or dog attack case.
 Our attorneys also make house calls and will come to the dog bite victim’s home anywhere in MN.